edgi-govdata-archiving/web-monitoring-ops/manually-managed/README.md

 For details, see [`etl-server/README.md`](./etl-server/README.md).

+## 📦 Deprecated Services

+⚠️ These services used to be managed manually, but have either been shut down or moved to a different, automated approach.
+The documentation here is for historical reference.

-## IA Archiver
+### IA Archiver

-We have an EC2 VM named `ia-archiver` that pushes lists of URLs to the Internet Archive’s “Save Page Now” feature on a regular basis.
+**We no longer do this.** We have an EC2 VM named `ia-archiver` that pushes lists of URLs to the Internet Archive’s “Save Page Now” feature on a regular basis.
 More information about this is in [`ia-archiver`](./ia-archiver).
 It’s mainly just an implementation of [wayback-spn-client].

 [-db]: https://github.com/edgi-govdata-archiving/web-monitoring-db
 [wayback-spn-client]: https://github.com/Mr0grog/wayback-spn-client

-## Metrics Server
+### Metrics Server

-We use Elasticserach and its Kibana front-end for metrics collection and visualization.
+**We no longer maintain a metrics service.** We ised to use Elasticserach and its Kibana front-end for metrics collection and visualization.
 See the metrics-server directory in this repository for provisioning and configuration details.